-(iii) The amount reported represents a discretionary bonus earned by Dr. Saha for the fiscal period ended 31 December 2021 based upon his achievement of goals as determined by the Compensation Committee.
+(iii) The amount reported represents a discretionary bonus earned by Dr. Saha for the fiscal period ended 31 December 2022 of 95% of target based upon his achievement of goals as determined by the Compensation Committee.

-- (iv) All annual equity awards are market value stock options and the exercise price was set at the share price (or fair market value for option issued prior to the IPO) at the date of grant and therefore the cash equivalent value for these options are nil.
-Vesting of these stock options is linked to continued employment or service at the time and awards are not subject to performance conditions. - (v) Dr. Saha commenced employment with the Company on 18 January 2021.
-His annual base salary for 2021 was \$600,000. - (vi) Dr. Rubertis waived his director compensation and entitlement to receive equity awards in 2021 - (vii) Dr. Califf resigned as a director on 16 February 2022, as a result of his confirmation as the incoming Commissioner of the U.S. Food and Drug Administration. - (viii) Mr. Lee resigned as a director on 29 January 2021 at the time of the acquisition.
-He did not receive any remuneration for his service as a director.
+(iv) All annual equity awards are market value stock options and the exercise price was set at the share price at the date of grant and therefore the cash equivalent value for these options are nil.
+Vesting of these stock options is linked to continued employment or service at the time and awards are not subject to performance conditions.

+(v) Dr. Rubertis waived his director compensation and entitlement to receive equity awards in 2022.

+$^{(\}mbox{vi})$ Mr. Kantoff resigned as a director on 1 July 2022.

+(vii) Dr. Califf resigned as a director on 16 February 2022, as a result of his confirmation as the incoming Commissioner of the U.S. Food and Drug Administration.

+(viii)Dr. Hukkelhoven was appointed as a director on 1 July 2022.